xiuwenz2/SAPC2-website/index.md

 System latency of streaming ASRs will be computed on CPU.
 Latency will be the fusion of two or more measures including time to first token and time to last token.
 Non-streaming ASR will be assigned a latency of infinity.

-## <a id="call"></a>Prizes
+## <a id="call"></a>Prizes & Publication
 A total prize of U.S. $10,000 will be divided equally among all teams with a system on the Pareto frontier of accuracy and latency, as measured using the sequestered test2 set.
-Exactly one non-streaming ASR will win, and at least one streaming ASR will win.

-## <a id="call"></a>Scoring
+To clarify how winners are selected across tracks:

-Competitors will submit trained model parameters and inference code though Codabench up to a maximum number of permitted submissions.
-Results on test1 will be released within three days of submission.
-Results on test2 will be released after the close of competition.
+- **Track 1 (Unconstrained ASR):** submissions are non-streaming systems and are ranked by recognition accuracy.
+For Pareto comparison, Track 1 latency is set to **inf**.
+Exactly **one non-streaming ASR** system will win.

-## <a id="call"></a>Publication
+- **Track 2 (Streaming ASR):** submissions are ranked by the competition's accuracy-latency criteria, and **one or more** streaming systems may win.

-Teams submitting to the competition will be invited to present at a competition workshop, scheduled coincident with a major conference TBA.
+Teams submitting to the competition will be invited to present their work at a competition workshop, scheduled in conjunction with a major conference (TBA).

 ## References
 - [1] Hasegawa-Johnson, M., et al. *Community-supported shared infrastructure in support of speech accessibility.* JSLHR, 67(11), 4162–4175, 2024.